“This post may contain affiliate links. Please read my disclosure for more info.

 That’s why I love the idea of supporting someone I know.
 Someone who lives in my home town, shops in the same stores, and sends his kids to the same school.

-Ok, so we’ve done our search for mechanic near me, and we have a list of shops, but how do we narrow it down?
+Ok, so we’ve searched for a good mechanic, we have a list of shops, but how do we narrow it down?

 Just like a job search, word of mouth is a great way to start.
 A mechanic who’s honest, reliable and has been in business for awhile will be known to people in your area.
 Ask around to neighbors, Facebook friends, family or coworkers.